alexcasalboni/unleash-demo-java-angular/README.md

 ```

 **Where to find your frontend token:**
-1. Log in to Unleash
+1. Log in to Unleash.
-2. Go to Settings → API Access
+2. Go to **Admin settings > Access control > API access**.
-3. Create or copy a Frontend API token
+3. Create or copy a Frontend API token.
+The token should have access to the environment where you created or imported your feature flag configurations.

 ### 5. Install Frontend Dependencies